fabiana001/paysim_analysis/README.md

 - a high True Positive Rate, since we want block only fraudulent transactions without blocking the normal operativity of the client.

 #### Results
-The following feature shows the performances of a SVM model learned on different dataset configurations:
+The following figure shows the performances of a SVM model learned on different dataset configurations:
 - *SVM on unbalanced DF (2M)*: the SVM il learned on the whole dataset but a higher misclassification cost is given to the minority class.
 - *SVM on SMOTE DF (400k)*: The input dataset is sampled using an hybrid approach.
 First the majority class is randomly undersampled (200k), then new data points of the minority class are generated using SMOTE.
 The final balanced dataset is composed by 400k elements.
 - *SVM on NearMiss3 (16k)*: The input dataset is undersampled using NearMiss3 algorithm.
 The final balanced dataset is composed by 16k data points.